On the importance of data encoding in quantum Boltzmann methods: Data encoding

 As in any computational field, data encoding is pivotal for reaching a good result.
 More than five decades of classical CFD research and application have established `good practices' for storing field data such as densities and velocities at, e.g., the grid points or cell centers as floating-point numbers following the IEEE-754 standard.
 Every now and then new hardware developments stimulate research into non-standard formats, like reduced or mixed-precision \cite{Freytag2022}, but, in general, data encoding is not considered to be an open problem.

-Not so in QCFD and, in particular, quantum Boltzmann methods.
+Not so in QCFD and, in particular, quantum Boltzmann methods where different encoding methods are used in different papers.
+The two mainstream encodings of the velocity vector are the amplitude based encoding \cite{Todorova2020, Budinski2020, Budinski2021, Schalkers2022} and the computational basis state encoding \cite{Yepez1998, Yepez2001, YepezBoghosian2001, Yepez2002, Pravia2003, Moawad2022, Steijl2023}.
 In this section we will review the main data encodings currently used for QBM and show that in all of them either the streaming step or the collision step cannot be unitary.
 This result, though discouraging at first sight, should be interpreted as wake-up call that novel quantum encodings for CFD states are imperative for devising full-fledged QCFD applications in the future.
 We propose one such novel encoding in Section \ref{sec:novel_encoding} and discuss its potential and limitations.

-The two mainstream encodings of the velocity vector are the amplitude based encoding and the computational basis state encoding.
+The two mainstream encodings of the velocity vector are the amplitude based encoding \cite{Todorova2020, Budinski2020, Budinski2021, Schalkers2022} and the computational basis state encoding \cite{Yepez1998, Yepez2001, YepezBoghosian2001, Yepez2002, Pravia2003, Moawad2022, Steijl2023}.
 In what follows, we will consider both approaches separately and show how they both lead to a contradiction in the unitarity of either the collision or the streaming operation.